 The primary palette consists of red and grey tones, it is derived directly from the colours found within the standard positive red logo from the highlights to the shadows.

-Complementary colour palette
+Accent colour palette

 Colour gradients create depth and movement throughout the brand language.